Clipboard Hijacking

 If you copy a wallet address and notice that it changes when you paste it—stop immediately and check your device.
 It may be infected with malware designed to steal your funds.

-A malicious program intercepts your clipboard data and secretly replaces wallet addresses.
+A malicious program intercepts user's clipboard data and secretly replaces wallet addresses.
 Here’s how it happens:

 1